SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ## Multiple people can be set up
 All crewmates can also be used as sheriffs, etc.!<br>
-In SHR mode, "everyone's sheriff" is not supported due to the specification that the sheriff replaces the imposter.<br>
+In SHR mode, "everyone's sheriff" is not supported due to the specification that the sheriff replaces the Impostor.<br>
 After the match starts, the crewmate is immediately judged the winner of the task.<br>
 (No one with a task = 0 tasks left for Crew.)<br>
 Please include one Crew camp position that has a task.<br>